-Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix A. Plots for fluoride, pH, beryllium, cobalt, lithium, and radium 226/228 exhibit outliers which are calculated to be outside the range of distribution (Figure A-4, Figure A-8, Figure A-9, Figure A-10, Figure A-11, and Figure A-12 of Appendix A, respectively).
+Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix A. Plots for boron, molybdenum, pH, beryllium, and radium 226/228 exhibit outliers which are calculated to be outside the range of distribution (Figure A-1, Figure A-5, Figure A-8, Figure A-9, and Figure A-12of Appendix A, respectively).